Songs

 Click Here for tab for Pinball Wizard by The Who

-A legendary song from the English rock powerhouse, despite being described by songwriter Pete Townshend as ‘the most clumsy piece of writing (he had) ever done’, the song was a huge success.
-Well received by critics and became a staple of their live performances.
+A legendary song from the English rock powerhouse.
+Despite being described by songwriter Pete Townshend as ‘the most clumsy piece of writing (he had) ever done,’ the song was a huge success.
+Well received by critics, it also became a staple of their live performances.
 It was written about a fictional pinball champion simply called the ‘local lad’ who was impressed with the album’s main protagonist, Tommy Walker, for his incredible pinball skills.

-No one said acoustic rock songs need to be slow, here you’ll be strumming 16th notes at 125bpm, which by itself isn’t so bad.
+No one said rock songs need to be slow.
+Here you’ll be strumming 16th notes at 125bpm, which by itself isn’t so bad.
 But the chords played usually need to cover 5 and sometimes all 6 strings, so get ready for a good forearm workout!

 Wonderwall by Oasis